a-liut/gio-fog-node-go/README.md

 First of all, you need to have Go installed on your system.
 Actually, the code is tested using Go 1.7.3.
 Set GOPATH variable pointing to the current folder of the project, build the program and then run it.
-You need to launch the program with **sudo** because of the usage of the Bluetooth device.
+You need to launch the program with **sudo** due to the usage of the Bluetooth device.

 ```bash
 export GOPATH=<path to project>